 The complex and diverse problems facing modern society are no longer manageable for individual areas of traditional scholarship on their own.
-With a view to addressing such a situation, we organize 3 majors, Social and Economic Sciences, Management Science and Engineering, and Urban and Regional Planning, and help students acquire both specialized and interdisciplinary skills, and become able to incorporate scientific approaches into policy- or project-related decision-making processes for the national government, local governments, corporate organizations, and communities as a goal.
+With a view to addressing such a situation, we organize 3 majors, Social and Economic Sciences, Management Science and Engineering, and Urban and Regional Planning, and help students acquire both specialized and interdisciplinary skills.
+We place an emphasis on the scientific and empirical aspects of policy- or project-related decision-making processes for the national government, local governments, corporate organizations, and communities as a goal.
 Therefore, at this college, students decide on a major to acquire more specialized knowledge and skills not at the time of enrolment, but during the fall semester of the second year after taking various courses from the first year to the spring semester of the second year.
 It is also possible for them to choose a minor, in addition to these majors.